Meet the Team

 Clay

-Head of Member Relations
+Head of Member Experience

 Clay Sherman, Our resident art expert and overseer of all the creativity happening each day in the studios.
 Clay takes his job very seriously and loves supporting students through their creative endeavors with frequent snuggles, comedic brain breaks, and puppy kisses.
 When Clay is not in studio, he enjoys chasing a ball, taking long upside down naps, and keeping his little sisters safe - their constant shadow and protector.